pinskylab/OceanAdapt/README.md

 # News

+## 2021/06/09 - data has been added to OceanAdapt\! - website update pending

+  - New data are available via this GitHub!
+Website update is pending, but expected to occur in July 2021.
+We have expanded to three new regions in Canada: Northern Gulf of St. Lawrence (GSLnor), Southern Gulf of St. Lawrence (GSLsouth), and the Canadian Pacific (CPAC).
+2019 data were added for the Gulf of Alaska, the Maritimes regions (formerly Scotian Shelf), and Southeast US.
+2020 data were not available for most regions due to survey difficulties through the COVID19 pandemic.
+If they were available, they only covered a small portion of the survey region.

 ## 2020/10/12 -  OceanAdapt listed as indicator tool on the USGCRP

   - Click the link to see the U.S. Global Change Research Program's [Indicator Tools](https://www.globalchange.gov/browse/indicator-details/4141) for Marine Species Distributions\!